-If you aren’t motivated to write, you won’t get far as a writer.
-These tips for writing more words than you can stand to edit will ramp up your productivity and help you write more, better, longer, happier.
+If you aren’t motivated, you won’t write.
+These tips for writing more words than you can edit will increase your motivation as a writer, ramp up your productivity, and help you write more, better, longer, happier.

+Before my tips for increasing writing motivation, I want to share something Snoopy said.
 “Sometimes I lie awake at night, and ask, ‘Where have I gone wrong?’
 Then a voice says to me, ‘This is going to take more than one night.’ ” – Charles M. Schulz.
+If you don’t find the right writing motivation for struggling writers today, you’ll lie awake tonight wondering where you went wrong.

 At the end of the day, don’t lie in bed wondering where your writing dreams and goals went, and why you never made it as a writer.
 Never let it be said that you were too lazy to write!